Project-Atelier/products-api/README.md

 ## Project Accomplishments
 - Seeded a PostgreSQL database with over 7 million records
-- Optimized raw SQL query execution times to average < 1ms per query using indexes, joins and PostgreSQL JSON functions
+- Optimized sequelize ORM query execution times to average < 1ms per query by hash indexing
 - Locally optimized to 1000 requests per second with <20 ms latency
 - Improved throughput to 10,000 requests per second with <50 ms latency and 0% error rate when deployed and horizontally scaled
 - Used total of five EC2 t2.micro instances: